metal3d/katenary/README.md

 🚀 Unleash Productivity with Katenary! 🚀

 Tired of manual conversions?
-Katenary harnesses the labels from your "compose" file to craft complete Helm Charts effortlessly, saving you time and energy.
+Katenary harnesses the labels from your "`compose`" file to craft complete Helm Charts effortlessly, saving you time and energy.

-🛠️ Simple autmated CLI: Katenary handles the grunt work, generating everything needed for seamless service binding and Helm Chart creation.
+🛠️ Simple automated CLI: Katenary handles the grunt work, generating everything needed for seamless service binding and Helm Chart creation.

 💡 Effortless Efficiency: You only need to add labels when it's necessary to precise things.
 Then call `katenary convert` and let the magic happen.